 - A Percentage of Funds Raised: 3 - 7%

 - Any Financial Fees: Credit card fees, ACH transfer fees, etc.

 The C3Funding employees and site operators shall not offer any investment advice and no commissions will be paid by C3Funding or its affiliates for the sale of securities included on the site.
 Community site operators may provide supplemental local services at the approval of Crowdfunding Services to assist issuers and investors with their crowdfunding endeavors.
 Such local services might include licensed securities brokers, investment and legal advisers, advertising consultants, etc.

-With the goal of promoting the community centricity of our C3Funding platform, Crowdfunding Services offers opportunities for community leaders and/or entities to own 75% interest in their local site as a quasi “franchise” owner.
+With the goal of promoting our community centric C3Funding platform, Crowdfunding Services offers opportunities for community leaders and/or entities to own 75% interest in their ""local"" site as a quasi "franchise" owner.
 These quasi franchises will be setup as a local for-profit LLC (or L3C where available).
 Site franchise investors will be expected to meet certain requirements and will be vetted by Crowdfunding Services before any agreements are finalized.
-The established value of a site will vary depending partly on the size and economic conditions of a site’s community.
-Site ownership requires a 50% down payment of the purchased shares’ value with the balance to be paid through the profits distributed to each respective owner through the LLC/L3C.
+The established value of a site will vary depending partly on the size and economic conditions of a site's community.
+Site ownership requires a 50% down payment of the purchased shares value with the balance to be paid through the profits distributed to each respective owner through the LLC/L3C.